reecesavage/nova-ext-mission-post-summary/README.md

 - Navigate to your Admin Control Panel
 - Choose Mission Post Summary under Manage Extensions
 - Create Database Columns by clicking "Create Column" for each column.
 Once all columns are added, the message "All expected columns found in the database" will appear.
-- Create Database Index by clicking "Create Index, the message "All expected indexes found in the database" will appear.
-- Update the RSS feed and Write controllers by clicking the appropriate button.
-The messages "Email Configuration located, and up to date." and "Rss Feed located, and up to date." will appear.

 Installation is now complete!